outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

         - such as communication with aliens that dont require information because they have their own problem-solving methods in each of their processing centers

-      III. universe priority, complexity & other metadata to determine its key vulnerabilities, inefficiencies, and position among possible universes
+      III. universe limits, priority, complexity & other metadata to determine its key vulnerabilities, inefficiencies, and position among possible universes

         - such as a universe where layers or points or variance are the fundamental structure, rather than dimensions or space-time
         - or universes with different configurations of interface networks